purseclab/Sass-LLVM-Lifter/evidence/5/README.md

+# Evidence 5 Details

-Evidence 5 is meant to be run on the 2080 machine that has Turing GPU.
+This specific experimentation environment is explicitly meant to be executed on the target RTX 2080, which is a Turing GPU.

-It also has CUDA 12.1 driver installed instead of the newer CUDA 12.7 on VAMP.

-The docker image we're using will be deleted soon.
-So, we use the following command to save it:
+### Environment Constraints

+We ran on a host machine with the older CUDA 12.1 driver.

+### Image Preservation Backup

+> [!NOTE]
+> NVIDIA periodically prunes older Docker images from their registry.
+To ensure reproducibility of this experiment, we safeguard the image by pulling and exporting it to a tarball archive locally.

+If you are setting this up fresh, generate the backup archive using:
 ```bash
 docker pull nvcr.io/nvidia/cuda:12.1.0-devel-ubuntu22.04
 docker images | grep cuda